 The research output of the Centre continues to be at the forefront of international research efforts.
 This is evidenced by a flow of publications in peer-reviewed journals, covering a wide spectrum of important health and social issues concerning adolescents, including smoking and alcohol use, school satisfaction, health behaviour, and academic achievement, physical activity and participation in sports, adolescent emotional well-being, suicidal behaviour, and studies of custodial care of adolescents.

 ICSRA works closely with governmental and non-governmental organizations in Iceland and abroad to provide expert and logistical support for youth research and intervention projects.

 Since its establishment, ICSRA has established active collaborations with international research groups at Columbia University and Teachers College, New York; the University of California, Irvine; Northwestern University, Chicago; Mount Sinai Medical Center, New York; King’s College, London; the Karolinska Institute, Sweden; and the National University of Ireland, Galway.

 ICSRA is located at Reykjavik University (RU), a vibrant international university with 500 faculty members and around 3,000 students.
 The Planet Youth office is located at Lágmúli 6, 108 Reykjavík.

-Planet Youth was developed by ICSRA.
+Planet Youth was originally developed by ICSRA.
 The programme has been supported from the outset by ECAD (European Cities Against Drugs) and The City of Reykjavík.
-The patron of the programme is the President of Iceland, Olafur Ragnar Grimsson.
+The patron of the programme is the former President of Iceland, Olafur Ragnar Grimsson.

 The Planet Youth prevention model is aimed at improving the lives of young people.
 The model has proven

 easily transferable and can be applied in any community.
 We offer three ways to deliver this model to you.